 Write unit tests for SQL Server databases in SQL Server Management Studio

-If you want to write unit tests in T-SQL and run them as part of your automated builds, SQL Test is the place to start.
+If you want to do SQL Server unit testing in T-SQL, and run it as part of your automated builds, SQL Test is the place to start.

 It's simple to set up, you don’t need extra tools, and you don't need to learn new technologies.

 SQL Test also comes with pre-written SQL Cop tests, to help you enforce best practices for database development and run static analysis tests.Try SQL Test free for 28 days

 SQL Test uses the open-source tSQLt framework, a set of T-SQL tables, views, stored procedures, and functions.

 SQL unit testing runs through simple queries which use the framework to check the values of your data types and to mock database objects.